levonk/data-integration/Requestor.md

 NOTE: required with exceptions to be discussed.

  * What is the Group requesting the integration?
+ * Which groups would require access to the data?
+ * Would you want additional applied security to the data?
  * What is the common or canonical name for this dataset?
  * Where do you wish to access the data from?
 (Domain Names of the tooling)
  * What is in the data?